Skip to content

 First Things First So, you found a lost or stray pet.
-Here’s the basics that most people forget:
+Here are the basics that most people forget:

 If you are not certain as to whether the animal is a lost or stray animal, it is best to post “Found Dog/Cat” signs in the area where the animal was found, as well as at local supermarkets, coffee houses and other public areas.
 You will want to include a short, vague description of the found animal and your contact information.
 Not including a photograph of the animal will help you ensure that the correct guardian has been located, based off of their detailed description of the animal.
 Please make sure you post a Flyer at Animal Care & Control – this is very important.
 Most lost pets are taken to the local Animal Care and Control facility.